AnasHXH/SSVANet/README.md

 # SSVA: Self-Scanned Visual Attention for Enhanced Mask-Free Shadow Removal

-This repository contains the official PyTorch implementation of **SSVA-Net**, a novel mask-free shadow removal framework submitted to CVPR 2025.
+This repository contains the official PyTorch implementation of **SSVA-Net**, a novel mask-free shadow removal framework submitted to Expert Systems with Applications.

 ---